safiurrrehman/lightrag-documents-chunker/REASONING.md

 - **Robustness**: Multiple techniques compensate for weaknesses in any single approach
 - **Rich Representation**: Provides a more comprehensive understanding of document content
 - **Flexibility**: Different pattern types can be prioritized based on specific use cases
+- **Cross-Domain Effectiveness**: Testing with personal narrative data (about individuals, their families, and careers) has shown that the approach works well beyond technical documentation, identifying meaningful relationships between people, places, and activities

 ## 2. Chunking Strategy